eciii/pkdb/unattended-upgrades.md

 **Fact**: The `reboot-required` mechanism.

-The package comes with the shell script `/etc/kernel/postinst.d/unattended-upgrades` that is executed as part of the the install/remove hook mechanism of the [[Debian kernel packages]].
+The package comes with the shell script `/etc/kernel/postinst.d/unattended-upgrades` that is executed as part of the _install/remove hook mechanism_ of the _Debian kernel packages_.
 Every time a kernel package is installed the script creates the (empty) file `/var/run/reboot-required` and appends the name of the corresponding `linux-image-*` package to the file `/var/run/reboot-required.pkgs`.

 ```
 /etc/kernel/postinst.d/unattended-upgrades